Multi-topic belief formation through bifurcations over signed social networks: Oscillatory belief-formation: Hopf bifurcation

-\begin{example} To illustrate the predictions of Theorem \ref{thm:hopf} we use again the communication and belief system graphs $\mathcal{G}_a$,$\mathcal{G}_o$ of Fig. \ref{fig:graphs}.
-Recall from Example \ref{ex:GaGo} that for these graphs the set of graph eigenvalue pairs $(\lambda,\mu) \in \sigma(A_a) \times \sigma(A_o)$ that maximize $\operatorname{Re}(\lambda \mu)$ has the structure $\Lambda_2 = \{(\lambda^\dagger, \mu^\dagger), (\overline{\lambda}^\dagger,\overline{\mu}^\dagger) \}$ and satisfies the third case in Assumption \ref{ass1}.
+\begin{example} To illustrate the predictions of Theorem \ref{thm:hopf} we use again the communication and belief system graphs $\mathcal{G}_{\rm a}$,$\mathcal{G}_{\rm o}$ of Fig. \ref{fig:graphs}.
+Recall from Example \ref{ex:GaGo} that for these graphs the set of graph eigenvalue pairs $(\lambda,\mu) \in \sigma(A_{\rm a}) \times \sigma(A_{\rm o})$ that maximize $\operatorname{Re}(\lambda \mu)$ has the structure $\Lambda_2 = \{(\lambda^\dagger, \mu^\dagger), (\overline{\lambda}^\dagger,\overline{\mu}^\dagger) \}$ and satisfies the third case in Assumption \ref{ass1}.
 It follows from Theorem \ref{thm:hopf} and Proposition \ref{prop:param-effects-2} that any external dissonance-dominant bifurcation on these graphs will be a Hopf bifurcation, and this bifurcation is realized for sufficiently large values of the external dissonance parameter $\delta$.
 Consider \eqref{EQ:value_dynamics} on these graphs with the parameters as in Fig.~\ref{fig:Hopf}.
 The periodic orbits bifurcate supercritically and are stable.
-The ordering of phases and amplitudes of these oscillations along each option, as in Fig.~\ref{fig:Hopf}(a), and internally, as in Fig.~\ref{fig:Hopf}(b) are predicted by the complex eigenvectors $\mathbf{v}_a$ and $\mathbf{v}_o$. \end{example}
+The ordering of phases and amplitudes of these oscillations along each option, as in Fig.~\ref{fig:Hopf}(a), and internally, as in Fig.~\ref{fig:Hopf}(b) are predicted by the complex eigenvectors $\mathbf{v}_{\rm a}$ and $\mathbf{v}_{\rm o}$. \end{example}

 The three types of eigenvalue combinations in Assumption \ref{ass1} lead to qualitatively different types of oscillation.
 Case 1 (Case 2) lead to phase-synchronized intra-agent (inter-agent) beliefs, i.e., the components of $\Zz_i(t)$ ($\Zz_j^\dagger(t)$) oscillate with the same phase for each $i$ (each $j$).
 Case 3 generically leads to more complex oscillatory phase patterns, unless some kind of symmetry is present in one of the graphs.
 The following corollary formalizes these observations.
 Let Class I and Class II be defined as in Definition \ref{def:graph-classes}.
 Given graph $\mathcal{G}$ with adjacency matrix $A$ that is either Class I or II, let $\theta: \mathcal{V} \to \{1,-1\}$ be the switching function with switching matrix $\Theta$, and let $P_n$ be a permutation matrix for which $\Theta P_n A P_n^T\Theta$ is eventually positive if $\mathcal{G}$ is Class I or nonnegative if $\mathcal{G}$ is Class II.
+Recall that \textit{social dissonance-driven} and \textit{external dissonance-driven} bifurcations happen when eigenvalue sets $\Lambda_1$ and $\Lambda_2$, respectively, are dominant (see Sections \ref{sec:params},\ref{sec:NB_interp}).